-The sauce is a little spicier than the usual which makes it a plus for those who appreciate a little kick.
-The price depends on the amount of items you pick, but $10 would be a reasonable budget for two people looking for a good supper snack!
+The sauce is a little spicier than usual which makes it a plus for those who appreciate a little kick.
+The price depends on the number of items you pick, but $10 would be a reasonable budget for two people looking for a good supper snack!

 Unit number: #01-73

 Adhus Salam Rojak is not a halal-certified eatery, but it is Muslim-friendly.

 3. A Rashid Khan Kambing Soup

 Kambing Soup is best eaten on a rainy day and no stall does it better than A Rashid Khan.
 Inside this spicy broth of mutton soup are chunks of mutton, garnished with coriander and leek.
 A portion starts at $6.

 The soup also comes with a plate of sliced french loaf so you’ll surely go home full and satisfied.
 If you are gutsy enough, do try the mutton soup with the brains; Singapore’s Michelin Guide 2017 has identified it as one of their specialities!